Gaetanneo/Secure-Java-App-Deployment/README.md

 ![pic58](https://github.com/user-attachments/assets/054408f8-e3e2-4cb4-9a73-04bf08d5cc42)

 # **Step 14:** Monitoring the application
    * Depending on your company environment, you can monitor the application for reliability and high availability using different tools.
 Follow the official documentations of each tools to properly integrate the tools and the applications deployed on your k8s cluster.
-There are so many open source tools out there, but I will name a few.
+There are so many open source tools out there, but I will name a few:
-       *  Using Amazon CloudWatch
+       *  Amazon CloudWatch
-       *  Using Prometheus and Grafana
+       *  Prometheus and Grafana
        *  LENS / KARPENTER
 ```
-   NOTES: Benefits of application monitoring provide:
+   **NOTES:** Benefits of application monitoring provide:
    * Real-time monitoring of application health

    * Resource usage tracking